 Field Description Name If adding a new Locations configuration, provide a name that is less than 32 characters without any space.
 Provide a name that identifies the associated locations (RF Domain) Locations Specify the RF Domain name in the Locations field and select Add to add the location.
 You can associate a single RF Domain or multiple RF Domains with a Locations tag.
 The location can also be specified as a treenode path or multiple tree-node paths.
-Select Add to add location to the locations list To edit a location, select the action option To delete a location, select the action option
+Select Add to add location to the locations list To edit a location, select the field icon from the action option To delete a location, select the field icon from the action option